 The deep red color of beets indicates they are rich in phytonutrients and antioxidants.
 Luckily, they also can taste great in cookie dough!

 So many brownies, so little time!
 While I found brownies with spinach, black beans, chickpeas, and more, I was intrigued with this one that contained sweet potato!
 We love the idea that a delicious brownie can also provide kids with beta-carotene, potassium, fiber, and vitamin c.

 Zucchini is no stranger to desserts.
 Because it has such a mild flavor and lots of moisture, it pairs perfectly in tasty cakes like this one!

 It’s recently become not only common but expected to add kale or spinach to our smoothies, so why not move into dessert?
 These 6 Green Ice Cream recipes aren’t that outrageous when you consider they started out as delicious smoothie recipes.
 Try all 6 here!

 Technically (botanically) not a veggie, but nutrient wise, definitely a veggie!
-Avocado is a great source of omega fats, vitamin k, and even vitamin E. (source) Try adding avocado to Chocolate Pudding and surprise your kids with the creaminess of it!
+Avocado is a great source of omega fats, vitamin k, and even vitamin E. Try adding avocado to chocolate pudding and surprise your kids with the creaminess of it!

 Although these bars are tasty enough for a treat, they get a green light for breakfast too!
 With protein packed ingredients and the added benefit of zucchini, they are a powerhouse way to start (or end!) the day.

 Okay, so these may not ‘pea’ the prettiest things to look at- but give them a fun name like Hulk Cookies and I bet your kids won’t care!
 Peas give you a healthy dose of fiber and vitamin k-1.
 And they make a delightfully sweet and salty cookie!